kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/02-add-getcurrentuser-query.md

 ## Add that query to our client component
 * `withSession` will be used on many pages so that is why this component is different then the others
+  - We are reusing it to manage our currentUser state in a more efficient way and that is the reason for using a HOC

 `withSession.js`

 ```
 import React from 'react';

+// GraphQL
 import { Query } from 'react-apollo';
 import { GET_CURRENT_USER } from '../queries';

 const withSession = Component => props => (